chaturay/serverless-artillery/README.md

 `_trace` is very useful in identifying what the system is doing or where something is going wrong.  #bugs-happen

 ##### `_simulation`
-Setting the `_simulation` attribute to a truthy value will cause the load generating Lambda function to split the script without taking action on the script.
+Setting the `_simulation` attribute to a truthy value will cause the load generator Lambda function to split the script without taking action on the script.
 Functionally, this comprises splitting the given script into pieces without invoking functions to handle the split chunks and/or execute the load described by those chunks.
 Concretely, when it comes time to invoke new function instances for distributing the load, it simply invokes (or schedules an invokation of) itself.
-Likewise, when it comes time to invoke the `artillery-core` (**ASHMITODO talk to greg what needs to change here as it mentions artillery core**) entry point for generating load from the chunk, it instead invokes the simulation shim that reports what would have been executed and immediately completes.
+Likewise, when it comes time to invoke the `artillery` entry point for generator load from the chunk, it instead invokes the simulation shim that reports what would have been executed and immediately completes.

 This mode, in combination with `_trace` related behavior is very helpful in debugging script splitting behavior and identifying what the logic declares should occur.